linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

   end of a line and hit enter, it would autocomplete a word instead of moving to the line below
 - I change this in the `nvim-cmp.lua` file

-### Create headings and auto add the date

-- This is useful in case I want to have stuff related to my daily note
-- If in my obsidian directory, I use markdown headings with date on a specific note `XOA for example`
-- Then in obsidian I can go to a specific note, and see which headings are linked to that note, just so that I can keep track of what did each day, some sort of journal

 ### Working with marks